January 7, 2022 / Esther Choy

 As leaders we need to be ready with a story for whatever the occasion calls for.
 Unfortunately, there is no supermarket for story ideas that you can shop when you have the need.
 Instead you need to keep your pantry stocked with stories.
 Many of our stories occur in the day to day, the ordinary moments of our lives.
 If we don’t pay attention and write down these stories, we often forget them.

 You can start your own business storytelling library with something as simple as a spreadsheet or a note-taking app.
 In one column, record the date.
 Next, write the main gist of the story and any important details you don’t want to forget.
 In the final column, record what you think this story might be used for.
 For example, motivating a team, confronting hard conversations, illustrating the power of perseverance, etc. This column may evolve as you go back and work on your story later.

 (Learn more about creating your own story library.)

 Now that stories are on your radar, say yes to whatever chance you have to tell stories in front of other people.
 Whether it’s giving a toast at a party, leading a team meeting or seeking out opportunities to practice with other storytellers.

 Support and accountability are an important part of turning any new practice into a habit.
 For this reason, I started Story Lab, a monthly get together where you can practice telling your stories to an audience that is also developing their business storytelling practice.
 At Story Lab, you’ll find a safe place to test ideas, practice storytelling and receive feedback.
 People who come to Story Lab have gone on to use their stories at networking events, interviews and even tell a story at a MOTH event and win!

-Here’s to you, 2022 and all the stories you will share!
+Here’s to you, the new year, and all the stories you will share!

 Better Every Story